Recent VAWA Settlements Put Affordable Housing Providers on Notice: Comply or Face Consequences

 The PHA's policies and procedures didn't comply with VAWA, including policies documenting someone's status as a VAWA survivor in general and, specifically, when an emergency transfer is requested.
 The PHA also lacked an emergency transfer plan, as required by VAWA.

-• to hire outside experts to provide VAWA training to staff; and
+• Hire outside experts to provide VAWA training to staff.

-HUD's investigation found that a housing management company that receives federal housing funds through the HOME Investment Partnership and Low-Income Housing Tax Credits programs violated a resident's VAWA rights by denying her housing application due to a history of rental agreement violations that were related to her status as a dating violence survivor.
+HUD's investigation found that a housing provider in California that receives federal housing funds through the HOME Investment Partnership and Low-Income Housing Tax Credits programs violated a resident's VAWA rights by denying her housing application due to a history of rental agreement violations that were related to her status as a dating violence survivor.

 The housing provider denied that the resident disclosed her status as a dating violence survivor but acknowledged its failure to accompany the resident's denial letter with any information about her rights under VAWA, as required by law, and to advise her of the process to appeal the application denial.